cferdinandi/kelp/CONTRIBUTING.md

 This project and everyone participating in it are governed by the [Code of Conduct](https://github.com/cferdinandi/kelp/blob/main/CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.

-## v0 Alpha
+## v0 Beta

-Right now, Kelp is alpha and I'm still defining the shape of it.
+Right now, Kelp is beta and I'm still defining the shape of it.

 The best way you can help is by testing it, breaking things, and [opening issues](https://github.com/cferdinandi/kelp/issues) when you encounter bugs.
 If you have feature requests, please open an issue for those, too!